kyma-project/kyma/tests/end-to-end/backup-restore-test/README.md

 Run the application using Helm:

-Prepare the data:
+1. Prepare the data:

 ```bash
 helm install deploy/chart/backup-test --namespace end-to-end --name backup-test
 ```
-Run tests:
+2. Run tests:

 ```bash
 helm test backup-test
 ```
-The test creates a new Namespace called `restore-test-<UUID>`.
+The test creates a new Namespace called `restore-test-{UUID}`.
 This Namespace contains all resources created during the test.

 ### Run tests using Telepresence
 [Telepresence](https://www.telepresence.io/) allows you to run tests locally while connecting a service to a remote Kubernetes cluster.
 It is helpful when the test needs access to other services in a cluster.